Prison official quits over catering deal

 Controversy surrounding a P490-million catering contract has forced Bureau of Corrections (BuCo) Deputy Director for Operations Rolando Asuncion to resign from his post.

-Asuncion submitted his resignation letter to Malacañang on Thursday and said goodbye to employees of the bureau at the New Bilibid Prisons (NBP) in Muntinlupa City (Metro Manila).
+Asuncion submitted his resignation letter to Malacañang on Thursday and said goodbyes to employees of the bureau at the New Bilibid Prisons (NBP) in Muntinlupa City (Metro Manila).

 BuCor started bidding out the P490-million catering deal at the onset of 2017.